c6o/docs/content/changelogs/cli.md

 * NodesJS <= 12.x is not supported.
 * Cannot intercept more than 4 services simultaneously from the same machine.
 * Teleport must be run after all intercepts.
 Please stop and run teleport after any `czctl service intercept` calls to take the new intercept into account locally.
-* Teleport should provide feedback to the user so they know when all services have been fully setup.
+* Teleport should provide feedback to the user, so they know when all services have been fully setup.